Three-Phase Testing Procedure

 - Discharge before and after testing: Before beginning testing and after each electrical test, be sure to discharge the motor, as it has an inherent amount of capacitance.
 This can be accomplished by shunting conductors to ground and each other before reconnecting.

 - Check the nameplate: The nameplate or motor specifications provide valuable information about the motor, such as the intended amperage of the motor.
 This information can be used to assess the health of the motor compared to its intended design.

 At this point, prepare your multimeter for testing.
 This includes setting the multimeter to detect AC voltage and setting the voltage range to a reasonable level based on the specifications of the box.
-The next several tests primarily use this tool, so we will explain how to check a three-phase motor with a multimeter.
+The next several three-phase motor tests primarily use this tool, so we will explain how to check a three-phase motor with a multimeter.

 1. General Inspections

 The most basic inspection is a visual inspection.
 Once the motor is removed from power and you are prepared to begin inspection, remove the cover of the motor.
 Once this is removed, you can start to check the motor for visual indications of damage.
 Some things to look for during this process include:

 - General Damage: General damage tends to be easy to spot.
 This may appear in the form of burn marks or indentations.
 Check all over the motor for any indications of heat or environmental damage.